monsterkodi/kode/readme.md

 - REPL
 - unless, until, is, or= ...
 - wrapper code for browser packaging?
-- macros in general?
+- koffee macros in general?
+- implicitly returning loop lists if last expression is a loop?

 Just in case I manage to get it to work, this is what I would like to add instead:

-- tests (similar to rust?)
+- 'native' tests (similar to rust?)
 - 'native' dbg, assert, profile, start/end (instead of macros)
 - option to use both: new (class) and old school (function) style classes
+- optional square brackets in (a for a in ...)
-- empty, valid keywords
+- keywords empty and valid
 - keyword to merge source files
 - await?